 The work forms part of a wider multi-million pound package announced last week by Yorkshire Water that will create 300 new jobs to help the firm become a top performer in the water sector.

 We are challenging our industry to be more open about the data that we hold and publish, as part of our promise to be more transparent about our business operations and to also encourage greater innovation within the sector.
 We know that sharing operational data like this empowers our business to improve the quality of the data we capture and report on and also present new opportunities to improve and enhance the way we go about our business through greater innovation.

 We have partnered with the Open Data Institute (ODI Leeds) and the Datamill North as a data repository to host this data.

-This is all part of a rollout of data releases we are planning to publish over the next 18 months and become the first water company in the UK to be open by default.
+This is all part of a rollout of data releases we are planning to publish in order to become the first water company in the UK to be open by default.

 Listed below are just some those we will be publishing;

 - Consumption data